min2ha/ukwa-site/content/target/57026/index.en.md

   "subject": "Black and Asian Britain"
 }

-# Chineke!
-Foundation: Championing Change and Celebrating Diversity in Classical Music

 The Chineke!
 Foundation was established in 2015 to provide career opportunities to young Black and Minority Ethnic (BME) classical musicians in the UK and Europe.
 Chineke!’s motto is: ‘Championing change and celebrating diversity in classical music’.
 The organisation aims to be a catalyst for change, realising existing diversity targets within the industry by increasing the representation of BME musicians in British and European orchestras.